m50d/m50d.github.com/_posts/2013-12-03-language-design-is-hard.md

 I'm not familiar with any matryoshka languages, but they seem like a plausible route to what I want.
 I can immediately identify several levels that I want to distinguish between: inert data, pure functions, functions that perform I/O, functions that use other kinds of effects like dates, objects that contain mutable state.
 We can bolt this on with [EFFTP](http://lrytz.github.io/slides/lamp-lara-efftp.html#/), but I've had experience with similar annotation-driven systems in Java; unless the language is designed with them in mind, there is limited use.
 I don't necessarily want a fully matryoshka language, but I do want these effect distinctions to be visible at the type level.

-Can this be done without compromising accessibility for beginning programmers, or Java interoperability?
+Can this be done without compromising accessibility for beginning programmers, as Haskell seems to?
 Honestly, I don't know.
 Having seen [this even more detailed critique](http://www.reddit.com/r/haskell/comments/1pjjy5/odersky_the_trouble_with_types_strange_loop_2013/cd3bgcu) of some current problems with Scala, I'll be watching [Ermine](http://nocandysw.com/ermine-user-guide/ermine-user-guide-usltr.pdf) with interest.
+Kmett seems to nnow and love Scala,

 [javascript](http://acko.net/blog/on-asmjs/)